tarwn/lessthandot-hugo/blogs/content/posts/2008-12-02-sql-server-application-and-multi-server.md

 **Microsoft SQL Server 2008 Free Trial Offer**

 Dell, MaximumASP, and PASS, the Professional Association for SQL Server have partnered to bring you a Microsoft® SQL Server 2008® trial account, absolutely free.
-Try it out online in a secure hosted environment – you don’t have to download or install a thing – and your feedback will influence the final release.
+Try it out online in a secure hosted environment – you don't have to download or install a thing – and your feedback will influence the final release.

 From the basic capabilities needed for a shared-hosting platform requiring support for Microsoft .NET and PHP technologies, to Hyper-V based virtual servers, to the sophisticated needs of a dedicated server, SQL Server 2008 can accommodate and grow with your data-management needs.